 91 Langton Street has good cultural heritage value.
-The structure was built on land once owned by George Hilliard, a prominent land owner and Conservative Member of Parliament who counted Sir John A. MacDonald among his supporters.
+The structure was built on land originally owned by George Hilliard, a prominent land baron and Conservative Member of Parliament who was supported by John A. MacDonald.
 The original land was divided into twenty small lots and sold off in 1881, one of which was purchased by John C. Higgins, carpenter, millwright, and sawyer.
 This property remained in the Higgins family until the 1970s.